lolcommits/lolcommits-tumblr/README.md

     # set enabled to `true`
     # confirm access for this plugin at tumblr.com (link opens automatically)
     # click 'allow' then return to the console to set your Tumblr name
+    # optionally set a caption for each post (ERB friendly, see below)
     # optionally set the plugin to auto-open each created Tumblr post

 That's it!
 Your next lolcommit will automatically be posted to your